SoDivine999/SoDivine999/README.md

 - 🌱 I’m currently learning coding.
 - 👯 I’m looking to collaborate on projects that stand out to employers.
 - 📫 How to reach me: Jeriahdrake+github@gmail.com
-- ⚡ Fun fact: I love playing video games and playign basketball.
+- ⚡ Fun fact: I love playing video games and playing basketball.